samirtahir91/jira-jit-rbac-operator/README.md

 The `jira-jit-rbac-operator` is a Kubernetes operator that creates short-lived rolebindings for users based on a JitRequest custom resource.
 It integrates with a configurable Jira Workflow, the operator submitts a Jira ticket in a Jira Project for approval by a Human before granting the role-binding for the requested time period.
 It empowers self-service of Just-In-Time privileged access using Kubernetes RBAC.

 ## ToDo
-- error handle on jira api for client if no response
-- Update readme on latest spec
 - Optional OPA policy or Validating Webhook that compares with JustInTimeConfig customFields.

 ## Description

 ### Key Features
-- Uses a custom cluster scoped resource `JitRequest`.
+- Uses a custom cluster scoped resource `JitRequest`, where a user creates a JitReuest with:
-- Reads `reporter`, `clusterRole`, `approver`, `productOwner`, `justification`, `namespace` `startTime` and `endTime` from a `JitRequest`.
+  - reporter
+  - clusterRole
+  - additionalEmails (optional users to also add to role binding)
+  - namespaces
+  - namespaceLabels (optional)
+  - justification
+  - startTime
+  - endTime
+  - JiraFields (custom fields defined by JustInTimeConfig's `customFields`)
-- Checks if the JitRequest's cluster role is allowed, from the `allowedClusterRoles` list defined in a `JustInTimeConfig` custom resource (set by admins/operators) and then pre-approves the request.
+- The operator checks if the JitRequest's cluster role is allowed, from the `allowedClusterRoles` list defined in a `JustInTimeConfig` custom resource (set by admins/operators) and then pre-approves the request.
 - Submits the request as a Jira Ticket to a configured Jira Project with the details as per the `JitRequest` spec.
 - Requeues the `JitRequest` object for the defined `startTime` and checks the Jira Ticket for approval status
 - Creates the RoleBinding as requested if Jira Ticket is approved, rejects and cleans-up `JitRequest` if the Jira Ticket is not approved.